CarlSaganPhD/iss-tracker/README.md

 - **Location Categorization:** Discover where the ISS is currently positioned by category (e.g., over oceans, continents, specific regions).

-- **Timer**: Track how long you've been following the ISS during your session.
+- **Telemetry**: Track how fast and what altitude the ISS is currently at.

 - **Wraparound Map:** Seamlessly follow the ISS as it wraps around the world for a continuous viewing experience.